ajfwebdev/drupal-snippets/README.txt

-The purpose of Drupal 7 Snippets is to provide examples of PHP code used to accomplish various tasks in a Drupal module.
+The purpose of Drupal 7 Snippets is to provide examples of PHP code used to accomplish various tasks in Drupal 7.

-I hope this reference will be useful to others involved in Drupal module development.
+I hope this reference will be as useful to others as it has been to me!